 Millions of blog posts are posted on different websites each day showing the true value of blogging in the internet age.

-Other than the cash rewards (averaging to $100000/month for top blogs) there is quite some freedom with blogging having you work at the comfort of whatever place you wish.
+Other than the cash rewards (averaging to $ 100,000/month for top blogs) there is quite some freedom with blogging having you work in the comfort of whatever place you wish.

-Additionally, a flexible schedule adds to why many people have chosen the blogging way.
-Everyone can generate some income with a blog without much need of hassle.
+Additionally, a flexible schedule adds to why many people have chosen to blog.
+Everyone can generate some income with a blog without much need for hassle.

 Hence, it’s worth paying for blog hosting with a guarantee that you will earn money back faster.

 However, for most starters, finding the optimally cheap and good web host can be a daunting task following a market flooded with web hosts.

 BlueHost is the perfect pocket-friendly web host you need to start a cheap WordPress blog.
 From as low as $2.95/month through this special link, BlueHost can help you start your personal blog.